STUDIO GREILING: THE TRAVELLING EYE

 At Studio Greiling: "Drei" pendant lamp by the designer.

 Known for designs with a functionalist aesthetic and poetic perspective, Katrin Greiling is drawn to cultural adventures and experimenting with new technology.
-The multidisciplinary designer discusses the changing relationship between handcraft and technology, and shares her angle on minimalism.
+The multidisciplinary designer discusses the changing relationship between handcraft and technology, and shares her personal development in minimalism.

 Five words that best describe you and the work you do?

 Analytic, colourful, engaging, functional, and confounding.

 At Studio Greiling: colour and texture mood board.

 Can you identify a common thread in your work, a theme that ties the different projects together?